frite/LiveHttpHeadersPatched/README.md

 Just to be clear, I take no credit here.
 About the repo
 ------
 The structure is exactly the same.
 The patched version is called livehhtpheaders-0.17-patched.xpi.
-The structure is exactly the same.
 The patch lies in the LiveHHTPReplay.js file.
 Hopefully someone will fork the original project and continue its development :)

 How to
 ----------